kubeworkz/cloudrock-k8s-bootstrap/README.md

 kubectl logs --tail 100 -l app=cloudrock-metal-worker -n default
 ```

-**Note: if you use a non-default namespace for a Cloudrock release, please change the value for `-n` option in the aforementioned**
+**Note: if you use a non-default namespace for a Cloudrock release, please change the value for `-n` option in the aforementioned command**

 ## Update SSL certificates